anandsk98/Credit_card_fraud_classification/README.md

 **Instructions to run the notebook:**

 1. Copy the dataset into `data/raw/` folder.
+The dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud?resource=download)

 2. Make sure that all the packages in `requirements.txt` file is installed.